westlake-repl/Adapter4Rec/README.md

 We report the test results of the checkpoint with the best validation result.

 # Citation
-If you use our Adapter4Rec useful in your work, please cite our paper as:
+If you find our Adapter4Rec useful in your work, please cite our paper as:

 ```bib
 @inproceedings{fu2024exploring,